flightctl/flightctl/docs/user/managing-devices.md

 To monitor resource utilization, add resource monitors in the `resources:` section of the device's specification.

-For example, to monitor disk utilization on the filesystem associated with the path /applications which can trigger a warning alert if the average utilization exceeds 75% for more than 30 minutes, and a critical alert if it exceeds 90% for over 10 minutes with a sampling interval of 5s.
+For example, to monitor disk utilization on the filesystem associated with the path /applications, which can trigger a warning alert if the average utilization exceeds 75% for more than 30 minutes and a critical alert if it exceeds 90% for over 10 minutes with a sampling interval of 5 seconds.

 ```yaml
 apiVersion: v1alpha1